TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 ###Machines don't install updates

 * Try running updates directly on the machine.
-If the machine can not update, consult the [list of potential errors in the troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#hresult).
+If the machine cannot update, consult the [list of potential errors in the troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#hresult).
 * If updates run locally, try removing and reinstalling the agent on the machine by following the instructions at ["Remove a VM from Update Management"](https://docs.microsoft.com/azure/automation/automation-update-management#remove-a-vm-for-update-management).

 ###Machines update without an update deployment

-* If machines are recieving updates without an update deployment, please see the note under ["Install Updates" of the Update Management overview document](https://docs.microsoft.com/azure/automation/automation-update-management#install-updates).
+* If machines are receiving updates without an update deployment, please see the note under ["Install Updates" of the Update Management overview document](https://docs.microsoft.com/azure/automation/automation-update-management#install-updates).

 ###Updating machines across different tenants

-* If you recieve an error message saying "The current tenant is not authorized to access the linked subscription", please use [the workaround here](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#multi-tenant)
+* If you receive an error message saying "The current tenant is not authorized to access the linked subscription", please use [the workaround here](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#multi-tenant)

 ## **Recommended Documents**